Gbertaz/JDI_MIP_Display/README.md

 The library should also work with the Memory In Pixel Displays produced by Sharp (such as **LS027B7DH01** or **LS044Q7DH01**) because they seem to share the same protocol.
 The only difference with the JDI Displays is that the latter are 8 bit colors while the Sharp ones are monochrome.

-Please note that the library has been tested only with the JDI display model **LPM027M128B**.
+Please note that the library has been tested only with the JDI display model **LPM027M128B** as well as the models listed in [this section](#other-supported-displays).
 If you have a different display model feel free to test the library and send PRs.

 Check out all the [JDI Display models](https://www.j-display.com/english/product/reflective.html).